About the Club

 We are a Home Office Approved firearms club.
 This allows us to train members in the safe use of firearms and give them access to club rifles and ammunition.

-We are affiliated to the NSRA (National Small-bore Rifle Association) which is the governing body of the sport.
+We are affiliated to the NSRA (National Small-bore Rifle Association) and the NRA (National Rifle Association) which are the governing bodies of the sport.

 Our patrons are the Mayor of Chichester and Covers Ltd Chairman, Patrick Green Esq.